linn221/ExpenseManager/tasks.md

 ### fix
 <!-- - expense of a deleted item, Attempt to read property "name" on null -->
+- create form's interactivity not working with second user

 ### UI
 - show note in table